mercyblitz/mercyblitz.github.io/_includes/about/en.md

 > Hard Code in Internet，Think Big Data too much

-Hi, I'm Mercy Ma, as a member in [Apache Dubbo](https://dubbo.apache.org/) PPMC, an achitecture of [Spring Cloud Alibaba](https://github.com/spring-cloud-incubator/spring-cloud-alibaba), and working on Open Source projects and Micro Services infrastructure, certificated SUN Java（SCJP、SCWCD、SCBCD）, Oracle OCA and so on.
+Hi, I'm Mercy Ma, as a member in [Apache Dubbo](https://dubbo.apache.org/) PPMC, an achitecture of [Spring Cloud Alibaba](https://github.com/spring-cloud-incubator/spring-cloud-alibaba), and working on Open Source projects and Micro Services infrastructure, certificated SUN Java（SCJP、SCWCD、SCBCD）, Oracle OCA and so on.

 ## Books